The Definitive Map

 Suffolk County Council has a statutory responsibility to maintain and update the definitive map and statement on which all public rights of way are recorded.
 The recording of a route on the definitive map is conclusive evidence in law of status, position and existence of the public rights of way.

-The working copy of the definitive map can be viewed at Endeavour House or at your local Area Rights of Way Office.
+The working copy of the definitive map can be viewed at Phoenix House in Ipswich, or at your local Area Rights of Way Office.
 Your district or parish council also has copies relevant to their areas, but they may not be as up to date.

-The working copy definitive map is held on parish based negatives at 1/10,000 scale.
-If you would like a map for walking we recommend Explorer maps available at your local book or camping shops.
+The working copy definitive map is held on parish based negatives at 1:10,000 scale.
+If you would like a map for walking we recommend Explorer maps available at your local book or camping shops, or online via the Ordnance Survey website.

 Changing the definitive map and statement